milvus-io/milvus-docs/site/en/adminGuide/alert.md

 | OS Threads   | Threads, or lightweight processes in an operating system.  |   / |
 | Process Opened Fds   | The current number of used file descriptors.  | /    |

-## How to alert
+## Set up alerts
-After describing the reasons for creating alerts and the common occasions, this topic now instructs you on how to create an alert for the Milvus service.
-In this guide, we will take the example of creating an alert for the memory usage of Milvus components.
+This guide takes the example of creating an alert for the memory usage of Milvus components.
 To create other types of alerts, please adjust your commands accordingly.
 If you encounter any problems during the process, feel free to ask in the [Milvus forum](https://discuss.milvus.io/) or initiate a discussion on [Slack](https://join.slack.com/t/milvusio/shared_invite/zt-e0u4qu3k-bI2GDNys3ZqX1YCJ9OM~GQ).

-### Before you begin
+### Prerequisites
 This tutorial uses Grafana to create alerts for the Milvus services.
 Please ensure Grafana is installed and configured before you begin.
 If you have not installed Grafana, we recommend reading the [monitoring guide](monitor.md).
 Grafana is automatically installed in the step to enable ServiceMonitor.

 ### 1. Add a new query
 To add an alert for the memory usage of Milvus components, edit the Memory panel.
-Then, add a new query with the metric `process_resident_memory_bytes{app_kubernetes_io_name="milvus", app_kubernetes_io_instance=~"my-release", namespace="default"}`.
+Then, add a new query with the metric: `process_resident_memory_bytes{app_kubernetes_io_name="milvus", app_kubernetes_io_instance=~"my-release", namespace="default"}`

 ![Alert_metric](../../../../assets/alert_metric.png)